GA-SF-ADI/adi-2-resources/week-5-fragments/23-wednesday-fragments/lessons/fragments-2-lesson/readme.md

         android:layout_weight="0.5"/>
 </LinearLayout>
 ```

+> Check: Is this a dynamic or static fragment?

 It works so far!

-Now it's time to add our second fragment, and try communicating with it.

-The layout for this fragment will be simple, it will just have a TextView we can set.
+Now it's time to add our second fragment, called DetailFragment.
+The layout for this fragment will be simple, it will just have a `LinearLayout` holding a `TextView` we can set.
+The fragment layout will be called `fragment_detail.xml`.

 fragment_detail.xml
 ```xml